Local duality in algebra and topology: Comodules over a flat Hopf algebroid

 with $\Phi_*$ symmetric monoidal~\cite[Lem.~1.13]{hovey_htptheory}.
 Consider the morphism $\epsilon\colon(A,\Psi) \to (A,A)$ which is the identity on $A$ and is given by the counit $\epsilon$ on $\Psi$.
 It is easy to check that there is an equivalence of categories $\Comod_A \simeq \Mod_A$, and that $\epsilon_*$ corresponds to the forgetful functor from $\Comod_\Psi$ to $\Mod_A$.
 In this case $\epsilon^\ast$ is the extended comodule functor mentioned previously.

 Recall that a functor is called conservative if it reflects isomorphisms. \begin{lem} The forgetful functor $\epsilon_*\colon\Comod_\Psi \to \Mod_A$ is conservative. \end{lem} \begin{proof} We need only show that $\epsilon_*$ is faithful, since any faithful functor whose domain is an abelian category reflects isomorphisms.
-That $\epsilon_*$ is faithful is clear from the definition of a morphism. \end{proof} There are enough injectives in $\Comod_\Psi$; in fact, a $\Psi$-comodule is injective if and only if it is a comodule retract of $\Psi \otimes_A I$ for some injective $A$-module $I$~\cite[Lem.~2.1]{hs_localcohom}. \begin{defn} For $\Gamma$-comodules $M$ and $N$, $\uExt_\Psi^i(M,N)$ is the $i$-th right derived functor of $\iHom_\Psi(M,N)$, formed via an injective resolution of $N$.
-Similarly, we write $\psilim^i M_k$ for the right derived functors of inverse limit. \end{defn}
+That $\epsilon_*$ is faithful is clear from the definition of a morphism. \end{proof} There are enough injectives in $\Comod_\Psi$; in fact, a $\Psi$-comodule is injective if and only if it is a comodule retract of $\Psi \otimes_A I$ for some injective $A$-module $I$~\cite[Lem.~2.1]{hs_localcohom}. \begin{defn} For $\Psi$-comodules $M$ and $N$, $\uExt_\Psi^i(M,N)$ is the $i$-th right derived functor of $\iHom_\Psi(M,N)$, formed via an injective resolution of $N$.
+Similarly, we write $\ilim_{\cD_{\Psi},k}^iM_k$ or simply $\psilim^i M_k$ for the right derived functors of inverse limit of a system of comodules $(M_k)_k$. \end{defn}

 We will see in~\Cref{lem:derivedhomcohom} that if $M$ is finitely presented, then $\uExt^i_\Psi(M,N)$ also commutes with $\epsilon_*$.